5 Biggest Sales Mistakes by B2B SaaS Startups: How to Avoid And Scale?

 What about the remaining percent?

-Actually for some B2B SaaS startups, longer trials are actually a better deal.
-However, most 99 percent of SaaS startups are following in the similar footsteps.
+Actually, for some B2B SaaS startups, longer trials are actually a better deal.
+However, most 99 percent of SaaS startups are following in similar footsteps.

 For example, say, Dropbox.
 When it comes to a SaaS product like Dropbox, where people upload their pictures and all the important files, they would have to think thrice at least before switching to another platform.